spryker/spryker-docs/docs/scos/dev/technology-partner-guides/202001.0/payment-partners/adyen/integrating-adyen-payment-methods.md

 The payment status is transmitted to the shop via a notification from the payment provider(Adyen).

-State machine example can be found in: `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenPrepayment01.xml`
+State machine example can be found in `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenPrepayment01.xml`

 ## Sofort

 SOFORT is the main online direct payment method and works via online banking.
 It is the predominant online banking method in countries such as Germany, Austria, Switzerland and Belgium, making it a must-have for any business wanting to operate in this area.

-State machine example can be found in: `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenSofort01.xml`
+State machine example can be found in `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenSofort01.xml`

 ## PayPal

 PayPal Holdings, Inc. is an American company operating a worldwide online payments system that supports online money transfers and serves as an electronic alternative to traditional paper methods like cheques and money orders.
 The company operates as a payment processor for online vendors, auction sites, and other commercial users, for which it charges a fee in exchange for benefits such as one-click transactions and password memory.

-State machine example can be found in: `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenPayPal01.xml`
+State machine example can be found in `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenPayPal01.xml`

 ## iDeal

 The most popular payment method in the Netherlands, iDEAL is an inter-bank system covered by all major Dutch consumer banks.

-State machine example can be found in: `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenIdeal01.xml`
+State machine example can be found in `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenIdeal01.xml`

 ## AliPay